carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ## Processing the BLAST results

-For this section we will use Python.
+For this section, we will use Python.
 Let's open the notebook and start by importing the libraries that we will need.
 ~~~
 import os
 import pandas as pd